SMRT: Snow Microwave Radiative Transfer model

 SMRT uses the lastest python version (e.g. 3.9) but also works with earlier versions (3.7 and higher).
 The code is open source and is hosted on github.

-Getting started with SMRT
+Getting started with SMRT in Python

 Using SMRT is easy